Frazthefrog/MyMiracle/README.md

 Here, choose a Virtual network and a subnet if not already set by default.
 Leave everything else as default and move to review and create.
 If you run into any error, retrace your steps.
+After creating your Virtual machine, get the IP address.
+Next step is to SSH into your server and gain access.